missionpinball/mpf-docs/howto/sounds/basic_setup.rst

 There are many other settings you may wish to change for some sounds in your machine.

 + How do you cause your sound to loop 3 times every time it is played?
 Add ``loops: 3`` to the config section for your sound.
-Loop your sound indefinitely?
+How do you loop a sound indefinitely?
 Add ``loops: -1``.
 + How do you adjust the which sounds can preempt other sounds and how long a sound may wait to be played before it is discarded?
 Use the ``priority:`` and ``max_queue_time:`` settings.
 + How do you send events to MPF when a sound begins or finished playing?
 Use the ``events_when_played:`` and ``events_when_stopped:`` settings.
 + What about ducking?
 Just what is it anyway?
-Learn about :doc:`Ducking </sound/ducking>` in the documentation.
+Learn about :doc:`ducking </sound/ducking>` in the documentation.

 The documentation for the :doc:`sounds: </config/sounds>` configuration section contains further